dimitrisvamp/Data-ETL-and-Visualization/README.md

 # University project

 # Description
-An application for visualizing statistics using ETL procedures to export-modify-load data into a database.
-A custom framework is used
+An application for visualizing statistics for 25 different countrie susing ETL procedures to extract, transform and load data into a database